 Will the eligibility criteria change?

 Just like the ECO3 Scheme, ECO4 funding will be available to those who privately rent or own their own homes and are in receipt of low-income means tested benefits.
 This may include Child Tax Credits, Universal Credit and Income Based Jobseekers Allowance, amongst others.
-The qualifying criteria is expected to change under ECO4 rules, by reducing the number of social benefits.
+The qualifying criteria has changed under ECO4 rules, by reducing the number of social benefits.

 Benefits that are no longer eligible: